 A photographer needs the following equipment for a studio jewelry shoot:

-It may sound as a surprise to a novice, but the camera is not that big a deal when we talk about jewelry photography.
+It may sound as a surprise to a novice, but the camera is not that big a deal even though we talk about professional jewelry photography.
 Specifically, for the ecommerce photos, that will be displayed in small size on a website.
 One can easily get away mid-level Digital Single Lens Reflex Camera, DSLR.

 For lifestyle and editorial jewelry shoots, you might need to up your game with a pro camera though.

 The lens is of utter importance though.
 It is recommended, that a standard /also referred to as “normal”/ lens is used for the job.
 In this case, no distortions are expected and the object looks just like it looks in real life.
 The macro lens is often the choice when it comes to photographing accessories and jewelry.
 While choosing between a zoom lens and a fixed lens, the latter is the best option for jewelry product photography.